Add complete, 24/7 vet care

 There are a few things a pet parent can try to help alleviate their dog’s snoring:

-For overweight dogs, a diet change and exercise can aid in weight loss.
+For overweight dogs, a diet change and .
 Pet parents can work with their primary vet to develop a plan tailored to their canine companions’ needs.
 Pet parents might also try a food puzzle to slow down fast eaters, which can help the dog lose weight.

 If a dog has allergies or asthma, airborne irritants can make their issues worse.
 Investing in an air purifier can help pet parents eliminate pollen, dust, dander, and other irritants from the air, which can help alleviate dog breathing problems.